top of page

 Think your cruise company will understand when your plans change suddenly and you have to make an emergency trip cancellation?
 Probably not.
 They count on having the yacht booked, so all crewed yacht charter owners have very strict cancellation policies.
 It's tough, but that's the way it works.
 That's why we strongly recommend charterers buy trip insurance.
 Consider it an insurance policy that covers trip cancellations and trip interruptions.

-2. Medical emergencies happen on charter trips, too.
+2. Medical Emergencies Happen on Charter Trips, too.

 When you're lounging on the aft deck, it's easy to forget you're miles from the nearest hospital.
 Even if you're in perfect health, you can never predict when you might break an ankle, suffer a heart attack, or come down with the flu.
 If you have an existing medical condition, then you are already aware of how important insurance can be in terms of reasons to cancel, or in case of medical evacuation.
 But insurance does not have to be for your own health.
 If your parents are in frail health and you could be called home unexpectedly, insurance really helps ease their minds.
 The same applies to our clients with young children being left at home.